-This is a record adapter from Greenway Records.
+These are record adapters from Greenway Records.
 They are an independent record label based out of Long Beach, NY and New York City that focuses on small run, limited releases.
-Thank you Harry for helping me get this adapter on my site!

 This adapter is from The Mylene Sheath.
 They are an independent record label based in Athens, GA, and are owned and operated by Joel Proper and Lindsay Palmer.
 They state that they are not only in this to release defining records by incredible bands and individuals, but to also hopefully create a sense of unity and family between them and the rest of the music lovers.
 Gotta love their mission!